05 Oct What California societal woes are directly related to our family and juvenile dependency courts?

 We have it backwards in the United States.
 We need to take lessons from Mexico’s family court system and Mexico needs to take lessons from our criminal court system.
 If we learn the lesson we need to from Mexico’s family court system, which is to stop separating children from their parents and extended family members, then our resources can once again be directed at helping parents turn their children into caring, responsible and respectful adults.

-California’s judicial system needs to turn its focus around and concentrate on the damage it is causing to society in our “family” and juvenile dependency court systems so California can make strides to reduce the incredible amount of money we spend on our criminal court system.
+California’s judicial system needs to concentrate on the damage it is causing to society in our “family” and juvenile dependency court systems so California can make strides to reduce the incredible amount of money we spend on our criminal court system.
 For the 2020-2021 year, $13.4 billion is earmarked for the CA Department of Corrections and Rehabilitation (aka jails).
 That doesn’t include the cost for local law enforcement, state law enforcement, etc.

 Mexico has it right, California has it wrong and we have all the resources.